gwilku/jscan-docs/jeep/gc.rst

 - Front Driver Door Ajar Switch Signal Usage -> Left Front La Diagnostics (Jeep/RAM)
 - Front Passenger Door Ajar Switch Signal Usage -> Right Front Lamp Diagnostics (Jeep/RAM)

-- Ignition-OffDraw (IOD) OFF HSD output -> Set
+- Ignition-OffDraw (IOD) OFF HSD output -> Set (This param may not exist on some models)
-- Ignition-Off Draw (IOD) ON HSD output -> Set
+- Ignition-Off Draw (IOD) ON HSD output -> Set (This param may not exist on some models)
-- IOD RELAY ON HSD Usage Left HID Lamp -> WK
+- IOD RELAY ON HSD Usage Left HID Lamp -> WK (This param may not exist on some models)
-- IOD RELAY OFF HSD Usage -> Right HID Lamp - WK
+- IOD RELAY OFF HSD Usage -> Right HID Lamp - WK (This param may not exist on some models)